thatblindgeye/screenreader-outputs/html with aria/ARIA-labels.md

       </ul>
     </span>

 **Screen reader (Firefox - on page load):** "Clickable password.
-Edit has auto-complete your password must contain, list with three items bullet, at least one capital letter, bullet at least one number, bullet at least one special character."
+Edit protected your password must contain, list with three items bullet, at least one capital letter, bullet at least one number, bullet at least one special character."

 **Screen reader (Firefox - using the `tab` key to navigate the page and give inputs focus):** "Password.
-Edit has auto-complete your password must contain, bullet at least one capital letter, bullet at least one number, bullet at least one special character, blank."
+Edit protected your password must contain, bullet at least one capital letter, bullet at least one number, bullet at least one special character, blank."

 **Screen reader (Chrome and Edge - on page load):** "Password.
-Edit your password must contain, list with three items bullet, at least one capital letter, bullet at least one number, bullet at least one special character."
+Edit protected your password must contain, list with three items bullet, at least one capital letter, bullet at least one number, bullet at least one special character."

 **Screen reader (Chrome and Edge - using the `tab` key to navigate the page and give inputs focus):** "Password.
-Edit your password must contain, at least one capital letter, at least one number, at least one special character, blank."
+Edit protected your password must contain, at least one capital letter, at least one number, at least one special character, blank."

 <br><br>